 “Gas Day” or “Day” shall mean a period of twenty-four (24) consecutive hours, commencing at nine o'clock a.m.
 Central Clock Time, and ending at nine o'clock a.m.
 Central Clock Time, immediately following said consecutive twenty-four (24) hour period.
 The reference date for any Gas Day shall be the calendar date upon which said twenty-four (24) hour period commences.

-“Gathering” or “Gathering Services” shall mean the movement of Gas through Gatherer's Facilities from the Receipt Point(s) to the Delivery Point(s).
+“Gathering” or “Gathering Services” shall mean the movement of Gas through Gatherer's Facilities from the Receipt Point(s) to the Delivery Point(s) on an interruptible basis.

 “Gross Dry Heating Value” is the number of Btu’s produced by complete combustion, at a constant pressure, of the amount of Gas which would occupy a volume of one (1) cubic foot at a temperature of sixty degrees Fahrenheit (60oF) on a water-free basis and at a pressure of fourteen and seventy-three hundredths pounds per square inch absolute (14.73 p.s.i.a.), with air of the same temperature and pressure as the Gas, when the products of combustion are cooled to the initial temperature of the Gas and air, and when the water formed by combustion has condensed to the liquid state.